rootisgod/rootisgod/content/posts/2022/2022-12-12-Using-IntelliJ-As-A-Documentation-Tool.md

 draft: false
 ---

 I have been trying to do more studying and IT certifications, but before I started studying I have been stuck in one of those dreaded loops of finding the right tool for the job.
-I initially thought that something like Dokuwiki would do, but it has a glaring error much like many others I tried
+I initially thought that something like Dokuwiki would do, but it has a glaring error much like many others I tried.

 **You cannot copy and paste an image from your clipboard to the page!**